 Traditionally, courts have defined an assault as any unwelcome physical contact or the threat of physical contact made against another person.
 This can be the result of an intentional act, such as punching another, or recklessness that is likely to result in physical harm.

 In addition, a defendant does not need to make contact to be guilty of assault.
 Simply acting in a way that places another in imminent fear of physical harm is also an example of assault.
 Therefore, using the above example, a person who swings and misses at another may be just as guilty as one who connects.
 For more information about assault laws, reach out to a knowledgeable defense lawyer.

 Maryland’s criminal code creates three levels of assault.
 The basic level is assault in the second degree as described by Md.
 Criminal Law Code §3-203.
 This simply states that it is illegal to commit an assault.
 The statute states that this is a misdemeanor where a conviction can result in up to 10 years in jail, a fine of up to $2,500, or both.

 More serious are allegations of assault in the first degree.
 According to Md.
 Criminal Law Code §3-202, an assault in the first degree is an assault that results in a serious bodily injury.
 In addition, any assault involving the use of a firearm is also assault in the first degree.
 Convictions here are felonies that carry a maximum prison sentence of 25 years.

 Finally, the law creates a special type of assault charge for inmates in jail and prisons.
 Under Md.
 Criminal Law Code §3-205, inmates face additional consecutive sentences for assault upon an employee of the sheriff’s department involving bodily fluid.
 This additional term may be as long as ten years.
-A Salisbury assault lawyer could help defendants no matter the version of assault that they face.
+A local lawyer could help defendants no matter the version of assault that they face.